Agentic LLM Framework for Adaptive Decision Discourse: Multi-Agent Framework for Decision Discourse

-There are more micro-scale speech mechanisms that could be refined in agent’s design such as contradiction, agreement and reflection.
+There are more micro-scale speech mechanisms that could be enforced in agent’s design such as contradiction, agreement and reflection.
 Such mechanisms are not explicitly required from agents in this first exploration, as they are organically embedded in human discourse.
-However, further implementations could consider these, striving for more realistic human-like behavior.
+While such behaviors could be considered in future implementations, we believe that future model updates showcasing fidelity improvements represent a more natural integration of such behaviors into our framework.